CorineAlida26/House-Hunters-Project/README.md

 5. Created a scatter plot to show how the average number of rooms relate to the sales price for each state with blue circles being bedrooms and orange triangles being bathrooms

-### Part 3: Which stateterritory has the most affordable 3 bedroom 2 bath home?
+### Part 3: Which state and territory has the most affordable 3 bedroom 2 bath home?
 Which stateterritory has the most affordable 3 bedroom 3 bath home?

 1. Group all data by state